-We're talking about everything you need to know about freezer meals!
-Prep and assemble them in no time and feed your family on the cheap.
-Fill your freezer up with homemade meals to make those busy nights easier on you — and we're all for itthat!
+Looking for easy dinner ideas?
+Prepare and assemble these delicious and easy freezer meals in no time to feed your family on the cheap.
+Filling your freezer up with homemade meals makes those busy nights easier on you — and we're all for itthat!

-Freezer meals are the perfect way to prepare for a new baby, an upcoming surgery, or even those busy weeks.
+Freezer meals.
+They're the perfect way to prepare for a new baby, an upcoming surgery, or even those busy weeks.
 As you well know, I've had lots of babies, so I know just how important they can be for those weeks and months after when you're trying to bounce back and adjust to your new normal.
 I pretty much always have “make as many freezer meals as possible” at the top of my baby-prep list!

 One of the best ways to make a lot of freezer meals quickly is to invite a friend to come join you.
 Make a plan and knock out your freezer meal prep in just a couple hours.
 We were able to make (at least) 31 meals, on the cheap, in just 4 hours!